Custom Antibody Services

 If you are struggling to get the antibody characteristics you need (e.g., specificity, affinity, etc.) consider using rabbit mAbs—they are particularly useful for difficult targets!

 Rabbit monoclonal antibodies are typically derived from hybridomas, which are commonly poorly characterized and can exhibit high batch-to-batch variability.
 Hybridoma library screening is limited in size (104-105), often missing rare clones that recognize important, less immunodominant epitopes.
-B-cell cloning methods suffer from similar limitations in library size and can lose additional clones due to poor gene recovery.
-Additionally, these approaches are ‘one-shot’ strategies—if they fail on the first attempt, it is impossible to return to the same immune source to obtain new clones.Rabbit hybridoma cells are also known to express poorly.
+B cell cloning methods suffer from similar limitations in library size and can lose additional clones due to poor gene recovery.
+Additionally, these approaches are ‘one-shot’ strategies—if they fail on the first attempt, it is impossible to return to the same immune source to obtain new clones.

 If cost is the limiting factor, we recommend bone marrow as the source of the antibody library.
-However, if you are aiming to develop antibodies against difficult targets such as GPCRs or specific epitopes with desired functions, we strongly recommend that you generate antibodies from both spleen and bone marrow.
+However, if you are aiming to develop antibodies against difficult targets such as GPCRs or against specific epitopes with desired functions, we strongly recommend that you generate antibodies from both spleen and bone marrow.

 Yes!
-Abwiz Bio has developed a validated in-house rabbit antibody humanization platform (See our humanized COVID neutralizing therapeutic antibody), and our recombinant monoclonal antibody development platform is ideal for engineering humanized variants after the initial lead identification.
+Abwiz Bio has developed a validated in-house rabbit antibody humanization platform (See our humanized COVID neutralizing therapeutic antibody), and our recombinant monoclonal antibody development platform is ideal for creating humanized variants after the initial lead identification.
 Learn more about our Antibody Humanization and Optimization services.